gardener/etcd-druid/docs/deployment/configure-etcd-druid.md

 Metrics bind-address is computed by joining the host and port.
 By default its value is computed as `:8080`.

+!!! tip
-> NOTE: Ensure that the `metrics-port` is also reflected in the `etcd-druid` deployment specification.
+    Ensure that the `metrics-port` is also reflected in the `etcd-druid` deployment specification.

 ### Webhook Server